wrandelshofer/UuidNCName/README.md

 ### extractLexicalFields(UUID):(version,variant-lex,data-lex)

-For the purpose of formatting, we overlay an `UUID` with the following fields:
+For the purpose of extraction, we overlay an `UUID` with the following fields:

        0                   1                   2                   3
        0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1